 Go to the sidebar menu > Settings > Cycle Rules.
 Select the correct cycle (e.g., USA 70 hour / 8 day) and cargo type (property) to see the 30-minute rest break option.

 The Motive Driver App will automatically notify you of a possible HOS violation if you don’t take the 30-minute break after driving for eight hours.

 If the 30-minute break rule doesn’t apply to you, just deselect the 30-minute break option under the app settings, and you won’t be notified to take the break.

-Previously, the 30-minute break rule didn’t offer as much flexibility because drivers were required to take a break after being on duty for eight hours.
-However, the FMCSA has recently tweaked the Hours of Service rules to make it more flexible and driver-friendly.
+Previously, the HOS 30-minute break rule didn’t offer as much flexibility because drivers were required to take a break after being on duty for eight hours.
+However, the FMCSA has recently tweaked the hours-of-service rules to make them more flexible and driver-friendly.

 Motive makes it incredibly easy for drivers to take these breaks when required and avoid Hours of Service violations and subsequent penalties.
 You can download the Motive Driver App for free on iOS and Android and improve your fleet risk management.

 Request a free demo today for more details.